ZachHappel/Compiler/README.md

-# Compiler (NOTE: If you are reading this right now, I am currently programming and am going to be merging the *um* branch over in a few...
+# *[UPDATE:* ***NAPPING]*** If you are reading this right now, I am currently programming and am going to be merging the *um* branch over in a few...
 I just had to create it..
-Long story)
+Long story...
+This is the most tedious programming I have ever had to deal with.
+Brutal.
+But we persist...
 Compiler written in Java.

 BNF notation of our language, https://labouseur.com/courses/compilers/grammar.pdf